-As from June 2005, the status of KBC Asset Management has been changed from "investment firm" to a "management company of undertakings for collective investment in transferable securities (UCITS)" (UCITS-management company).
+As from June 2005, the status of KBC Asset Management has been changed from "investment firm" to a "management company of undertakings for collective investment in transferable securities (UCITS)" (a "UCITS-management company").
 Its activities are, inter alia, the management of UCITS and the management of portfolios of investments in accordance with mandates given by investors on a discretionary, client-by-client basis.
 KBC Asset Management is subject to detailed, comprehensive regulation in Belgium, supervised by the FSMA.

-The UCITS-management company regime in Belgium is governed by the "Law on certain forms of collective management of investment portfolios" of 3 August 2012 as amended from time to time (the "Law of 3 August 2012").
+The UCITS-management company regime in Belgium is governed by the Law of 3 August 2012 on certain forms of collective management of investment portfolios (the "Law of 3 August 2012").
 The Law of 3 August 2012 implements European Directive 2001/107/EC of 21 January 2002 relating to UCITS, as amended from time to time.
 The Law of 3 August 2012 regulates management companies and sets forth the conditions under which UCITS-management companies may operate in Belgium; furthermore, it defines the regulatory and supervisory powers of the FSMA.